Yakima-Teng/djax/README.md

 ## Documentation

 - [For this template](./template/README.md): common questions specific to this template are answered and each part is described in greater detail
-- [For djax-cli](https://github.com/Yakima-Teng/djax-cli): general information about how to work with Vue, not specific to this template
+- [For djax-cli](https://github.com/Yakima-Teng/djax-cli): general information about how to work with djax-cli, not specific to this template

 ## Usage